 After finishing with the trial source definition the inversion can start and the first step is to prepare the Green functions.
-This is done by pressing Green

-Function Computation in the ISOLA main form.
+This is done by pressing Green Function Computation in the ISOLA main form.
 The greenpre.m is running (Fig. 8) and, for simplicity, the user has only one option to fill in, this is the maximum frequency of the Green functions to be computed (fmax).
 (Obviously, no higher frequency than this one can be requested later in the inversion.)
-Pressing Run the necessary files are created in GREEN folder and the executable Fortran codes are called from Matlab: gr_xyz.exe and elemse.exe, for the Green function and elementary seismograms, respectively.
-The execution is monitored through the Command Window.
-The user should watch the execution of the Fortran programs and press OK in the "Copy files in invert folder" dialog, when the procedure ends.
+Pressing Run the necessary files are created in GREEN folder and the executable Fortran codes are called from Matlab: gr\xyz.exe and elemse.exe, for the Green function and elementary seismograms computation, respectively.
+The execution is monitored through the system's Command Window.
+The user should watch the execution of the Fortran programs and press OK in the "Copy files in invert folder" dialog, only when the procedure ends in the Command Window, a relevant message will appear there.
 After that, copying starts and a message is issued when the files are copied in INVERT folder and the user can proceed to the inversion.

-For simplicity, this version of the code does not specify any particular slip-rate time function.
+For simplicity, this version of the code does not specify any particular slip- rate time function.
 It means that the assumed slip rate is that given by the Green function calculation.
 By definition, the Green function is response of the medium to the impulsive (Dirac delta function) source, but note that we work in a limited frequency band.
 Therefore, working with the band-limited delta function, the actual slip-rate function applied in the code has duration approximately equal to dur=1/fmax, where fmax is the maximum frequency considered in the inversion.
 The only correct application of this code is for subevents whose true durations are shorter than dur.